Provost, Carleton University

 ROCA is no ordinary case competition.
 As participants, you will have an opportunity to engage with real businesses and tackle real challenges in real-time.
 This reflects our commitment to experiential learning, community engagement, and real-world impact.
 ROCA is also uniquely international in its perspective, thanks to an organizing committee that brings together talent and resources from two world-class universities on opposite sides of the Atlantic.
 This is an important difference that will have a meaningful and positive impact on your experience.

-The 2021 edition of ROCA will be held virtually due to restrictions related to the COVID-19 pandemic.
-Although this presents new challenges, it also creates new opportunities.
 You will be challenged by cases that will test your problem-solving skills, adaptability, and ability to work as a team.
 These qualities are critical, not only to your success as professionals, but as leaders and global citizens.
 I encourage you to embrace these unusual circumstances and seize every aspect of this remarkable opportunity.

 I want to express my particular gratitude and appreciation to the members of the organizing committee, to our co-host, the Rotterdam University of Applied Sciences, and to the outstanding group of companies that are partnering with us to develop this year’s cases.
 This event would not be possible without their hard work and tremendous dedication.